 Roderick and Solange MacArthur Justice Center

-The Roderick and Solange MacArthur Justice Center is a public interest law firm founded in 1985 by J. Roderick MacArthur to advocate for human rights and social justice through litigation.
+The Roderick and Solange MacArthur Justice Center is a public interest law firm founded in 1985 by the family of J. Roderick MacArthur to advocate for human rights and social justice through litigation.
 The MacArthur Justice Center became part of Northwestern University School of Law's Bluhm Legal Clinic in 2006.
 As one of the premier civil rights organizations in the United States, the MacArthur Justice Center has led battles against myriad civil rights injustices, including police misconduct (leading the charge to appoint a special prosecutor in the Jon Burge torture cases in Chicago), executions (helping to abolish the Illinois death penalty), fighting for the rights of the indigent in the criminal justice system, and winning multi-million dollar verdicts and settlements for the wrongfully convicted.

 The MacArthur Justice Center has been at the forefront of challenges to the detention of terrorism suspects without trial or access to the courts.
 MacArthur Justice Center lawyers have appeared before the U.S. Supreme Court to argue for the rights of detainees.